wp-plugins/nelio-featured-posts/readme.txt

 The plugin is extremely simple, fast, and reliable.
 Once you have selected the featured posts, they are saved in a cache, so that the amount of database queries is kept to the minimum.

+> **Custom Templates**<br>
+> Version 2.0.0 let's you define your own templates for displaying each related
+> post.
+Just create a directory named `nelioefi` in your theme's directory and
+> create the template you want to use such as, for instance,
+> `template-name.php`.
+When inserting the widget, specify that the template is
+> `template-name` and you're ready to go!
+>
+> (In the directory `template-examples` you'll find some examples).

 _Featured image by_ [_Abulic
 Monkey_](https://www.flickr.com/photos/abulic_monkey/291689115/)